Vinodh-Machireddy/ml/Monitoring.md

 We monitor: Precision, Recall, F1, False Negative Rate, Drift.
 Because business impact matters more than overall percentage.

 ###### Precision:
+Out of all predicted positives, how many are correct?
 Precision=TP/(TP+FP)

+Suppose model predicts 10 batteries as faulty.
+But in real:
+7 are really faulty
+3 are actually healthy

+So:
+TP = 7
+FP = 3
+Precision = 7 / (7 + 3) = 7 / 10 = 70%
+Meaning:
-Out of predicted positives, how many are correct?
+Out of all predicted faults, 70% were correct.

+* It tells, How reliable your positive prediction is.
+* If precision is low, Model gives too many false alarms.

-Used when false alarms are costly.
+- When to Choose: Used when false alarms are costly and dangerous.
+You want to maintain high trust in positive prediction.

-When to Choose: model has predicted mail to be spam but actual value is not spam.
+- model has predicted mail to be spam but actual value is not spam.
 If this is important for you then choose Precision and reduce FP to ZERO.
-It Depends on suituation.
+It Depends on small or big problem.
 In some cases like Fraud Detection, Cybersecurity ....etc.

 Medical Diagnosis: Real Examples
 If model says patient has disease but actually not: